-Is Water Contamination at Camp Lejeune Linked to non-Hodgkin’s Lymphoma?
+Is EXPOSURE TO CONTAMINATED Water at Camp Lejeune Linked to non-Hodgkin’s Lymphoma?

 The effects of exposure to any toxic chemicals depend on—

 - When you are exposed (during pregnancy, in infancy, etc),

 - How long you are exposed,

 - How you are exposed (breathing, drinking), and

 - What your personal traits and habits are.